 The population of Seward Alaska is about to rise rapidly as the summer season arrives.
 The town boasts a year round population of about 3,000 residents however that easily doubles once the tourists arrive.
 Seward is most known as the “Gateway to Kenai Fjords National Park” and offers a plethora of boat tours that include glacier and wildlife viewing.
 These tours are spectacular and not to be missed on any visit to Seward, but the town has a lot more to offer such as kayaking, fishing, dog kennel tours and hiking.
 For help choosing which boat tour to take be sure to read our blog on Kenai Fjords boat cruises. (more…)

 Lets Rondy!
-Seventy-seven years ago when Anchorage had less than 3000 residents, three friends got together and decided to create a 3-day winter festival to coincide with a customary time that miners and trappers came into town with their goods to sell or trade.
-The friends all recognized that winters were difficult on fellow Alaskans.
+In 1935 Anchorage had less than 3000 residents, three friends got together and decided Anchorage needed a festival to coincide with the customary time that miners and trappers came into town with their goods to sell or trade.
+They recognized that winters were difficult on fellow Alaskans.
 After-all, the cold winters and significantly more difficult traveling conditions resulted in residents suffering from cabin-fever, a common syndrome for Alaskans who tended to stay indoors and didn’t have the opportunity to socialize or exercise as much during the long, dark winter months.
-Alaska didn’t have all the modern conveniences that we do today!
-So on February 15th-17th, 1935 a 3-day festival called Fur Rendezvous was created.
-Early Iditarod events included hockey, skiing, basketball, boxing and a children’s dog sled race.
+They named the event, Fur Rendezvous or Rondy for short!
+Early events included hockey, skiing, basketball, boxing and a children’s dog sled race.
 Many residents also showed up for the parade and city bonfire.
 Through the years after the initial Fur Rendezvous new events arose and the event became more and more popular.
-Since then the Fur Rendezvous, also known as Fur Rondy, has earned a national and international reputation for being one of the best winter events in the world. (more…)
+Since then the Fur Rendezvous has earned a national and international reputation for being one of the best winter events in the world. (more…)